The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DISCUSSION

 From a theoretical standpoint, there is no compelling reason for Type I GRBs to have negligible spectral lag. \cite{Salmonson2000} and \cite{IokaNakamura2001} interpret the lag-luminosity correlation \citep{Norris2000} as a kinematic effect, dependent on the viewing angle from which we see the jet and on the Lorentz factor.
-One may now speculate that the jets of Type I GRBs have higher Lorentz factors, and thus smaller lags, as they propagate into a cleaner environment, since they do not have to penetrate a heavy stellar envelope and are thus less affected by baryon loading.
+One may now speculate that the jets of Type I GRBs have higher Lorentz factors, and thus smaller lags, as they propagate into a cleaner environment, since they do not have to penetrate a heavy stellar envelope and are thus less affected by baryon loading\footnote{\cite{Zhang080913} discuss several caveats to this assumption in their \S4.6.
+They find that the lag may be similar to the pulse width, and therefore carry no information about the progenitor, unless the stellar envelope of the progenitor influences the variability timescale and thus the pulse width.
+Also, the direct link between the Lorentz factor and the lag is based on assumptions that are not physically justified.}.
 A test of this hypothesis awaits the measurement of the Lorentz factors of Type I GRB jets, something that is non-trivial even for the much brighter afterglows of Type II GRBs \citep[e.g.,][]{Molinari060418}.
-Concerning a missing SN component, we have already pointed out that several authors have proposed the ``fallback black hole'' scenario which results in a GRB without an accompanying supernova \citep{Fryer2006, Fryer2007}. \cite{Nomoto2007} and \cite{Tominaga2007} show that GRB-producing relativistic jets can be launched with negligible Ni$^{56}$ production, leading to the absence of supernova emission.
+Recent estimations of an extremely high Lorentz factor for GRB 090510 \citep[$\Gamma\gtrsim1000$,][but see \citealt{Hascoet2011}]{Abdo090510SUB, Ghirlanda090510, Ackermann090510} may point toward a verification of this hypothesis, but we caution GRB 090510 was anything but a typical Type I GRB \citep[and even its classification as a Type I event has been called into question,][]{Panaitescu090510}.
+Concerning a missing SN component, we have already pointed out that several authors have proposed the ``fallback black hole'' scenario which results in a GRB without a bright accompanying SN \citep{Fryer2006, Fryer2007, Moriya2010}. \cite{Nomoto2007} and \cite{Tominaga2007} show that GRB-producing relativistic jets can be launched with negligible Ni$^{56}$ production, leading to the absence of SN emission.
 But it seems that such events must be either rare or usually very subluminous, thus evading detection.
+Recently, \cite{Valenti2008ha} reported observations of SN 2008ha, an extremely underluminous SN which they classified as a Type Ic SN.
+One of their interpretations of their measurements was that this was an almost-failed SN in which a very massive star (i.e., a possible Type II GRB progenitor) collapsed to a fallback black hole, which would have been evidence that such events do exist (note that SN 2008ha was not connected to a GRB, and its luminosity of $M_R\approx-14.3$ at peak does exceed the limits found for GRB 060614 and GRB 060505). \cite{Moriya2010} have also shown with numerical modelling that fallback black holes can indeed produce very subluminous SNe such as SN 2008ha (though from less massive stars, and it is unclear if such a collapse can launch a jet).
+But \cite{Foley2008ha}, presenting more data, favored the partial deflagration of a white dwarf, a model which was strongly favored by additional evidence presented in \cite{Foley2008haL}.
+Therefore, so far there is no robust observational evidence for the existence of such failed SNe.